rs-ipfs/rust-ipfs/conformance/README.md

 <<<< exiting 24132 with 0
 ```

-Means there is now a log file `/tmp/rust.log.24132` for that invocation.
+This means there is now a log file `/tmp/rust.log.24132` for that invocation.

 Additionally, it helps to clear out the logs often with `rm -f /tmp/rust.log*`
 and only run the problematic tests `IPFS_RUST_EXEC="$(pwd)/rust.sh" npm test -- --grep 'should do foo'`.